Open Hours: Mon - Fri 9am - 5pm

 How long does artificial grass take to settle?

-What’s the cheapest way to lay artificial grass?
+What’s the cheapest way to lay artificial grass on soil?

-10+ years with proper installation.
+With the correct groundwork, a good-quality lawn should last 10+ years.
 As Good As Grass offers a 10-year product guarantee.

 DIY vs Professional Installation